ComputationalRadiationPhysics/graybat/README.md

 ##Usage##

 Graybat is a header only library so nothing has to be build.
-To use Graybat within your application you need to be included `<PATH-TO-GRAYBAT-LIB>/include/`.
-Finally, the project can use Graybat like `#include <graybat/Cage.hpp>`.
+To use Graybat within your application you need to include:
+`<PATH-TO-GRAYBAT-LIB>/include/`.
+Finally, the application can use Graybat like `#include <graybat/Cage.hpp>`.

 ##Compiling Tests/Examples##